Marshall Bloom: Liberation News Service

 In the summer of 1967, Bloom was elected director of the United States Student Press Association (USSPA), which ran the Collegiate Press Service (CPS) news service.
-At an organizational meeting in Minneapolis in August, however, Bloom was purged from the USSPA because of his radical politics (and, some thought, because of what historian John McMillian refers to as Bloom's "effeminate demeanor").
+At an organizational meeting in Minneapolis in August, however, Bloom was purged from the USSPA because of his radical politics, which included a push to send student editors to Cuba and defy the U.S. travel ban.
+(Others thought that Bloom's purging was additionally because of what historian John McMillian refers to as his "effeminate demeanor").
 As a result, Bloom and his colleague Ray Mungo formed the Liberation News Service.

 The inaugural issue of the Liberation News Service, a mimeographed news packet, was sent in the summer of 1967.
 By February 1968, LNS was becoming the hub for alternative journalism in the United States, supplying the growing movement media with interpretive coverage of current events and reports on movement activities and the Sixties counterculture.

 In 1968, the LNS moved to New York, and in August, an internal split developed.
 In August 1968, a successful fundraising event led to an ugly fight over control of the organization's funds.
 Bloom's intention was to abandon political activism in an urban setting, and supplant it with a Thoreauvian lifestyle.
 Aspiring to contribute to the counterculture phenomenon of rural communes in the late '60s, Bloom, Mungo, and their LNS colleague Steve Diamond left New York for Massachusetts, where they used the $6,000 cash from the fundraiser to make the down payment on a farm in Montague which was to be the new headquarters of LNS.

 An angry posse of LNSers trailed them from New York, leading to a tense six-hour standoff at the farm.
 The dispute ended with Bloom writing a check for the money to the New York group, but soon afterward Bloom filed kidnapping charges against 13 people.
 The charges were later dismissed.

 For the next six months, Bloom published the "LNS of the New Age," with subscribers receiving rival news packets from LNS-Montague and LNS-New York.
 But Bloom's group was understaffed, underfunded, and isolated on a remote (and cold) country farm, and the project died when the ink froze in the mimeograph.
 Only the New York headquarters group survived the split.

 Bloom's former political colleagues, Ray Mungo and Verandah Porche, were later among the founders of a similar rural commune in southern Vermont.